Editor’s note: This post was updated on April 13, 2021

-School is cancelled in many parts of the world in order to slow the spread of the highly contagious novel coronavirus COVID-19 and kids across the country are staying home due to the pandemic.
+School is closed in some parts of the country in order to slow the spread of COVID-19 and kids are staying home due to the pandemic.
 Thankfully, learning doesn’t only happen in classrooms.
 Even while social distancing or self-isolating, your kids can keep on learning through play, using active games to keep them moving and learning at home.
 When schools reopen, your kids will return to classrooms with happy memories and sharp minds.

 Should you let the kids play outside?

 Getting outside is not only a way to keep children healthy with fresh air, it’s a place where kids can explore, learn about their natural environments, and let out a whole lot of energy they would have usually used during recess or P.E. time.

 Even for those of us asked to self-isolate at home, public health specialists say it’s good to get outside every day (so long as we’re careful to stay away from people as much as possible).
-Just remember: this virus is believed to live on surfaces for several hours after contact, so it’s probably a good idea to stick close to home and stay away from playgrounds for a while.
-You can still take kids out to explore and run around your neighbourhood in open fields, walking trails, sidewalks, and backyards however.
+You can still take kids out to explore and run around your neighbourhood in open fields, walking trails, sidewalks, and backyards.

 “You can practice social distancing outdoors, just keep to yourself.
 Kids can go outdoors too, it’s good for them.
 But they shouldn’t be playing with other kids except the ones they live with.”